 You'll love the warranty that these small gas log sets come with!
 ALL refractory logs come with a lifetime warranty.
-The black powder coated or stainless steel burners are covered by a 10 year manufacturer's warranty, while the standard match-lit controls are warranted for 3 years.
-In addition, all other valves, pilots, and electronic controls are covered by a 1 year limited warranty!
+The black powder-coated or stainless steel burners are covered by a 10-year manufacturer's warranty, while the standard match-lit controls are warranted for 3 years.
+In addition, all other valves, pilots, and electronic controls are covered by a 1-year limited warranty!

-These gas log sets are crafted from refractory ceramic mixture, which weighs less than refractory cement.
+These gas log sets are crafted from the refractory ceramic mixture, which weighs less than refractory cement.
 They still undergo the same manufacturing process as their heavier counterparts.
 Each log is molded from casts of real timbers to give them intense realism.
 They are high temperature resistant and fireproof and will reflect heat back into your living space.
 The logs are stacked on the burner in such a way that the hardware is covered up when viewed from the front.
 Gas log sets have timbers with one finish, such as bark or bark-less "split" wood, that give it a specific appearance.

 Our reduced depth gas log sets vary in size from 12 to 24 inches.
 Because they are more narrow from front to back at 11 inches deep, they fit easily into smaller fireplaces.
 We even offer a vent free bedroom approved gas log set!
 This particular Valley Oak gas log set has an even shallower depth of 9 1/2 inches and only produces 9500 BTUs of heat, making it totally safe to enjoy in your bedroom's vent free fireplace!

 These gas log sets are sized approximately according to the width of the log stacks.
-That means a 16 inch match lit log set is no more than 16 inches wide at the front of the stack.
+That means a 16-inch match lit log set is no more than 16 inches wide at the front of the stack.
 Burner pans, valve kits, millivolt switches and other add ons will add more width to the set.
-If you have a 16 inch wide fireplace, it is not recommended that you get a 16 inch log stack.
+If you have a 16-inch wide fireplace, it is not recommended that you get a 16-inch log stack.
 We recommend a more narrow set so that you have natural space on either side.

 Gas log set height varies based on the size and the type of burner you choose.
 All of these log stacks are designed to fit in a standard, up-to-code fireplace.
 The difference is that some units have low profiles, which could leave a large gap in a high fireplace.
 In other cases, tall gas log stacks that will fit in a standard fireplace might look too cramped.